aianta/Informly/README.md

     highlightText: surfaceFormHighlight,
 }
 ```
 As we felt some sections of the pipeline were especially 'swapable', we implemented a logic object that allows one to easily change the behavior at those sections.
-Care must still be take to ensure inputs to each section are satisfied.
-However this design choice came in very handy.
+Care must still be taken to ensure inputs to each section are satisfied.
+However, this design choice came in very handy.
 During development/debugging the UI, we'd often swap expensive API call implementations for dummy implementations.

 ## The Ghostbox Approach
-One major challenge for the extension approach was the fact that moden social media applications like reddit use reactive front end frameworks like [React](https://react.dev/) to implement their UIs.
+One major challenge for the extension approach was the fact that modern social media applications like Reddit use reactive front end frameworks like [React](https://react.dev/) to implement their UIs.
 Simple HTML input fields or textareas aren't as common, and modifying the contents of these textboxes runs the risk of breaking application behavior.

-Our inital thought, to simply wrap text we'd like to highlight in `<span></span>` elements with appropriate styling and `onmousehover` events was therefore a no-go.
+Our initial thought, to simply wrap text we'd like to highlight in `<span></span>` elements with appropriate styling and `onmousehover` events was therefore a no-go.

 ### Ghostboxes
-To refrain from editing the content of a textbox while still delivering our functionality we opted to create a hidden 'ghost' textbox with the exact same style and position as the one the user was typing in.
+To refrain from editing the content of a textbox while still delivering our functionality, we opted to create a hidden 'ghost' textbox with the exact same style and position as the one the user was typing in.
 This 'ghostbox' would stay underneath the page via `z-index` and 'haunt' the textbox on the layers above.

 We recreate the content of the commentbox in the ghostbox and create '<span></span>'s for sections we want to highlight.
 Though ghostbox spans don't bother with coloring, since they're 'underneath' the rest of the page, they're never seen by the user.
 Their focus is on maintaining their position with the corresponding elements in the commentbox above.

-Once the `<span></span>`'s are created we create `Highlight` objects for each span.
+Once the `<span></span>`'s are created, we create `Highlight` objects for each span.
 Each `Highlight` object, in turn, has one or more `Zones`.

 ```javascript
 class GhostBox{